Rudy Lai

 Revenue

-Merck uses AI platforms combining generative AI and machine learning to design novel small molecules and optimize lead compounds, increasing the success rate and speed of drug discovery.
+Merck uses AI and generative models to design novel, selective small molecules and optimize lead compounds, enabling faster identification of viable drug candidates and shortening drug development timelines.
 [1][2][3]

 Timeline